-As a result, the waste that we generated as a proportion of the primary raw materials was 3.8% in 2015, down from 3.9% in 2014, and 4.0% in 2013.
+As a result, the waste that we generated as a proportion of the primary raw materials was 4.4% in 2016, down from 5.3% in 2015.
 The figures include only our own generated waste, and hence exclude packaging waste received from our suppliers.

 In China, for example, successful zip engineering has meant our Opti S series is now made with less material, whilst maintaining the superior strength and reliability which defines this range.
 In addition to saving valuable resources in production, the zips have further potential to reduce their environmental impact after they leave our factory.